What is the HIV Test in New York?

-Unfortunately, there is no vaccine or curative treatment available for HIV until date.
+Unfortunately, there is no vaccine or curative treatment available for HIV to date.
 Currently, HIV/AIDS treatment is done with HAART (high active antiretroviral therapy) also called cocktails.
-The most commonly used cocktail include two drugs AZT (zidovudine) or TDF (tenofovir) and 3TC (lamivudine) or FTC (emitricitabine).
-Sometimes, a protease inhibitor is also used with make the above combination more effective.
+The most commonly used cocktail includes two drugs AZT (zidovudine) or TDF (tenofovir) and 3TC (lamivudine) or FTC (emtricitabine).
+Sometimes, a protease inhibitor is also used to make the above combination more effective.
 According to WHO criteria, starting the treatment early can decrease the risk of death from HIV/AIDS.
 Ask Dr. Gafanovich for more treatment information.

-Significant emphasis is placed on adapting different strategies to control the opportunistic infections; that is a very common problem with HIV infected individuals because of weakened immune system.
-It is highly recommended for people who are in the high-risk group that they should be vaccinated for hepatitis A and B before they get infected, but even after they get infected, these vaccinations can be administered to reduce the chances of hepatitis occurrence.
+Significant emphasis is placed on adapting different strategies to control opportunistic infections; which is a very common problem with HIV-infected individuals because of their weakened immune systems.
+It is highly recommended for people who are in the high-risk group should be vaccinated for hepatitis A and B before they get infected, but even after they get infected, these vaccinations can be administered to reduce the chances of hepatitis occurrence.
 Prophylactic therapies for toxoplasmosis and meningitis are also highly recommended in these immunocompromised individuals.

 According to the World Health Organization (W.H.O), close to 35 million people have HIV throughout the world and 2.3 million people get infected every year.
-In 2008, 1.2 million people in United States were living with HIV and 17,500 deaths occurred due to HIV.
+In 2008, 1.2 million people in the United States were living with HIV and 17,500 deaths occurred due to HIV.

-Many HIV/AIDS infected individuals also use alternative medicine treatments; however, the effectiveness of these therapies is yet to be established at a scientific or research level.
-There is some evidence that dietary supplements with micronutrients and multivitamin prove to be effective to strengthen the immune system and overall wellbeing of an HIV/AIDS individual; however, WHO also recommends that use of vitamin A, zinc and iron can be detrimental in HIV positive adults.
+Many HIV/AIDS-infected individuals also use alternative medicine treatments; however, the effectiveness of these therapies is yet to be established at a scientific or research level.
+There is some evidence that dietary supplements with micronutrients and multivitamins prove to be effective to strengthen the immune system and overall wellbeing of an HIV/AIDS individual; however, WHO also recommends that the use of vitamin A, zinc, and iron can be detrimental in HIV positive adults.
 As far as herbal medications are concerned, there is not enough scientific data available to support their use.